CARV-ICS-FORTH/knot/README.md

 make deploy
 ```

-This will install the necessary CRDs and use the variables to configure the `karvdash.yaml` template found in the `deploy` folder.
+This will install the necessary CRDs and use the variables to configure the `karvdash.yaml` template found in the [deploy](deploy/) folder.

 Depending on your setup, you may want to create a custom version of this template.
-To deploy the Karvdash Docker image, you must provide mount points for `/db` (persistent storage directory), `/private`, and `/shared`, and set any of the following variables:
+To deploy the Karvdash Docker image, you must provide mount points for `/db` (persistent storage directory), `/private`, and `/shared`, and set the following variables:

 | Variable                             | Description                                                                           |
 |--------------------------------------|---------------------------------------------------------------------------------------|